Kate ‘cold’ and William ‘snobbish’ to Meghan, new book on royal family claims

 Endgame quotes a source as saying Charles was “cold and brief rather than open to proper dialogue” when he spoke to his son.

-And the King’s relationship with his eldest son, the Prince of Wales, appears equally as fractious, according to Mr Scobie, who writes: “Distrust and simmering animosity between father and son are nothing new to their working relationship.”
+And the King’s relationship with his eldest son, William, appears equally as fractious, according to Mr Scobie, who writes: “Distrust and simmering animosity between father and son are nothing new to their working relationship.”

 The 42-year-old author said he did not interview the Duchess of Sussex for Endgame but shares mutual friends with her which helped with sourcing information.